cacophony-wj/LeS/README.md

 You can always watch a scene from an external view with SexLab's default freecam available with _NUMPAD 3_.
 Use the mouse to look around and WASD to move your "camera".

-# A Bit of a Note about "Combat Surrender"
+# A Bit of a Note about "Death Alternatives"

 All of the _SexLab_ death alternatives are a mess.
-I have wrestled with them for years. _Defeat_ is the worst of them all, but I included it so people can have their submission without their bondage.
-And I'll be thrice damned but I've set it as the default option, even though the one from _Cursed Loot_ is less buggy.
-If you mess with _Defeat_ and get as disgusted with it as I did, you might try _Combat Surrender_ under the _Cursed Loot_ Rape options.
-Eugh.
-Keep in mind these tho things about _Combat Surrender_:

-_If a person talks to you (defined by the game as friendly), then attacks you (defined by the game as hostile), then forces you to surrender, you will **always** be locked into a full set of extremely punishing bondage gear_.
-This appears to be a bug in the mod.

-_If you are forced to surrender to a creature,_ this feature was initially disabled and tacked on later.
-Weird things will probably happen.
-You may even be gagged and turned over to a prison cell.
-This appears to be a bug of the mod.

-You can solve all of these problems by disabling all of _Cursed Loot_ as per the instructions and leaving only one option active with _Defeat_, the manual surrender.
-That works perfectly fine.
+I have wrestled with them for years.
+They basically consist of dozens of conditionally called functions that consist of lengthy redundant nested Elseif loops.
+Translation: they're bloated, slow, and don't work.

+But I know they're popular.
+Erotic roleplay is a thing.
+So there are two of them in this list: _Combat Surrender_ which is part of _Cursed Loot_ and seems to equip you in punishing bondage gear no matter what options are set, and _SexLab Defeat_ that randomly locks up your game because somebody died while in the middle of raping you.
+Have fun.

+I have left enabled the only option that works consistently: _Defeat's_ manual surrender.
+If you want to see yourself get raped, approach a hostile and surrender immediately to them with the _K_ key.
+If you try to surrender in a fight you will probably die before Defeat kicks in, again because of the bloat.
+If you want to roleplay a surrender do it early when you know you're outnumbered.

+Nothing additional (theft, knockout, imprisonment) will happen to you except an exhaustion debuff for about five minutes.
+Your enemies will go passive for 20 seconds giving you time to get away if you want.
+Then they will attack you again.
+They won't rape you a second time, you will die.

+I can't make anything else work consistently and not suck.
+Raping people yourself is also disabled because that sometimes screws up too.
+If you must see these animations, set up an aggressive scene with SexLab Tools as per the description of that mod.

+You are free to change the death alternative options around as much as you like, but I will not answer questions or respond to recommendations about them anytime, anywhere.

 # Arousal and Clockwork

-Once you get the message about the collapsed passage north of Riften, it is recommended to disable _Cursed Loot_ if you are using that mod before exploring the introduction to _Clockwork_.
+Once you get the message about the collapsed passage north of Riften, I recommend you ignore it if you are playing with Cursed Loot.
 Traveling to this area locks you into a zone with no way to return for about 5 - 10 playtime hours and no targets for SexLab interactions or vendor services.
 This will make it extremely difficult to relieve yourself or remove yourself from devices.
-A friendly tip from a helpful user.
+You can try disabling it but as stated above it rarely works.

 # A word about ENBs

 I have chosen _Re-Engaged_ as the ENB because best I can tell _Silent Horizons_ needs an update.
-I don't understand it, to me it's black magic.
+I have tweaked it a bit to make rain more apparent and to brighten interior lighting a touch.

 If you don't like it I have tested these:

 _Silent Horizons_ was causing flicker for me.
 I think it needs an update, but you could always try it.
 I prefer it far more then _Re-Engaged._